 As can be seen in the targets list near the beginning of this section, each of these parameters should be addressed by an individual project target.
-If this is the case and the progress towards those targets in assessed throughout the project, a final assessment of overall project success should not be complicated.
+If this is the case and the progress towards those targets is assessed throughout the project, a final assessment of overall project success should not be complicated.

 Where a species is known to disperse over large distances and thus determining demographic parameters may be a challenge, this should be taken into account.
-And it should be recognised that in situations where the
+And it should be recognised that in situations where the required demographic parameters are difficult to establish by post release monitoring or post release monitoring is lacking, it may be impossible to determine overall success.